How big can you go while still being quite small?

 From experience, the biggest threat to me will likely be on four legs and not two.

-From the lord’s perfect killing machine, the American alligator to Eurasian feral hogs and now even massive pythons Florida has a collection of dangerous creatures I like to stay north of.
+From the American alligator to Eurasian feral hogs and now even massive pythons Florida has a collection of dangerous creatures I like to stay north of.

 We even have black bears, coyotes, and in my area the unfortunately due to irresponsible scumbags we also have feral dogs.
 A powerful, compact weapon like the Saint Victor AR-10 could be a good wood’s companion or an ATV gun.